SafetyNet – Other States Wireless Terms & Conditions

 - Reviewed the information contained in their application and it is true and correct to the best of their knowledge and belief.

-Applicants who qualify and are enrolled in the SafetyNet Wireless Lifeline Program will receive a free cellular phone handset provided by SafetyNet Wireless, a voice-grade connection, together with a free allotment of airtime minutes each month for up to one year.
+Applicants who qualify and are enrolled in the SafetyNet Wireless Lifeline Program may receive a free cellular phone handset provided by SafetyNet Wireless, a voice-grade connection, together with a free allotment of airtime minutes each month for up to one year.
 Free handsets provided by SafetyNet Wireless may be refurbished and will be capable of texting as well as making voice calls.
-Where available, SafetyNet Wireless will rely on state Lifeline Administrators to determine whether or not an applicant meets the eligibility requirements to participate in the SafetyNet Wireless Lifeline Program.
+Where available, SafetyNet Wireless will rely on the Lifeline National Verifier or state Lifeline Administrators to determine whether an applicant meets the eligibility requirements to participate in the SafetyNet Wireless Lifeline Program.
 For states where an eligibility database is not available, SafetyNet Wireless will determine if the applicant meets eligibility requirements.

 Applicants who do not meet the eligibility requirements will be told the reason for their non-eligibility if applying in person or, via US Mail.
 Upon enrollment in the SafetyNet Wireless Program, you will be qualified to participate for up to one (1) year.
 To continue your enrollment in the SafetyNet Wireless Program after the initial year, you must verify annually that you are qualified for continued enrollment in the SafetyNet Wireless Lifeline Program as required by your state Public Service Commission, Public Utility Commission or other agency administering the Lifeline Program in your state.
 SafetyNet Wireless will also conduct verification drives for each state according to its rules.
 If SafetyNet Wireless determines during its verification drive, or at any other time, that a customer fails to continue to qualify for the SafetyNet Wireless Lifeline Program, such customer will immediately be deemed ineligible to participate in the SafetyNet Wireless Lifeline Program, will be de-enrolled from the SafetyNet Wireless Lifeline Program and will no longer receive the free monthly minutes.
 SafetyNet Wireless Customers who are no longer eligible (for any reason) for enrollment in the SafetyNet Wireless Lifeline Program must immediately notify SafetyNet Wireless that they no longer meet the eligibility requirements for enrollment.
 A SafetyNet Wireless customer’s enrollment may also be cancelled upon the request of a state and/or federal authority.

-Upon enrollment in the SafetyNet Wireless Lifeline Program, you will receive a SafetyNet Wireless phone, either in person at the time of enrollment or delivered to your home address noted in the application.
-To activate your account, you must use the handset to contact SafetyNet’s customer service department.
+Upon enrollment in the SafetyNet Wireless Lifeline Program, you will receive a SafetyNet Wireless SIM card, either in person at the time of enrollment or delivered to your home address noted in the application.
+By completing an application for service and being assigned a telephone number, which may include applying for the Lifeline and/or ACP government discount programs, you are agreeing to be billed for service and agree to apply any approved discount program credits to your service balance.
+The completion of a service application and being assigned a telephone number is described as “[activating] the service,” in accordance with 47 CRF § 54.407 (c)(1).
 You must accept the SafetyNet Wireless telephone number assigned to your SafetyNet Wireless phone at the time of activation and you will acquire no proprietary interest in any number assigned to you.
 The wireless telecommunications networks used to transmit calls for the SafetyNet Wireless Service are owned and operated by various licensed commercial mobile radio service providers (“Carriers”), not SafetyNet Wireless.
 The number assigned to your SafetyNet Wireless phone at the time of activation will not be changed for any reason unless required by a Carrier or if the number is lost following the deactivation of your phone.
 You may NOT select a number to be assigned to your SafetyNet Wireless phone.
-However, SafetyNet Wireless will take all steps necessary to initiate or allow a port-in or port-out, subject to a valid port request, without unreasonable delay or unreasonable procedures that have the effect of delaying or denying porting of the number.
-Your SafetyNet Wireless phone can only be used through SafetyNet Wireless, and cannot be activated with any other wireless or cellular service (except according to the SafetyNet Wireless Unlocking Policy described herein (though even if unlocked, handsets may not be compatible with all carrier networks).
+However, SafetyNet Wireless will take all steps necessary to initiate or allow a port-in or port-out of a number assigned to you, subject to a valid port request, without unreasonable delay or unreasonable procedures that have the effect of delaying or denying porting of the number.
+If you receive or purchase a discounted handset, smartphone, tablet or other device from SafetyNet Wireless, your SafetyNet Wireless device can only be used through SafetyNet Wireless and cannot be activated with any other wireless or cellular service (except according to the SafetyNet Wireless Unlocking Policy described herein (though even if unlocked, handsets may not be compatible with all carrier networks).

 SafetyNet Wireless Services are provided at SafetyNet Wireless’ discretion.
 Some functions and features referenced in the Manufacturer’s manual provided with your SafetyNet Wireless phone may not be available on your SafetyNet Wireless handset.
 SafetyNet Wireless may modify or cancel any SafetyNet Wireless Service or take corrective action at any time without prior notice and for any reason, including but not limited to your violation of these terms and conditions of service.